Testimonial Author, Libbi

-My name is Libbi Giuliano, and I consider myself to be in recovery today from anorexia, anxiety, post-traumatic stress disorder (PTSD), and depression.
+My name is Libbi, and I consider myself to be in recovery today from anorexia, anxiety, post-traumatic stress disorder (PTSD), and depression.

 A History of Depression and Anxiety